jflamy/owlcms4/docs/LocalLinuxMacSetup.md

-## macOS or Linux Installation
+## macOS or Linux/RaspberryOS Installation

 - **Get the installation zip archive**: Get the current  [`owlcms_45.0.7.zip`](https://github.com/owlcms/owlcms4/releases/latest/download/owlcms_45.0.7.zip) file  (located in the `assets` section at the bottom of each release in the [release repository](https://github.com/owlcms/owlcms4/releases/latest) .

 - Double-click on the downloaded zip file, and extract the files to a directory.

-  - On a Mac We suggest you use `~/owlcms` as the unzipped location.
+  - We suggest you use `~/owlcms` as the unzipped location.

-  - If you are running on a Linux single-board computer, we suggest that you run the cpr

 - Make sure you have a Java 11 or 17 installed (JRE or JDK)